 Dental bonds are extremely durable and are known to last over 10 years.
 If for any reason a dental bond has provided you with years of support, and you are in need of restoration, visit your dentist for an easy replacement or repair.
 In many situations, dental bonding treatments are highly popular options for people who wish to have their teeth repaired without changing the look of a tooth.
 If you have any issues with a cavity, it will need to be filled in.
 Unfortunately, dental amalgam fillings are metallic in appearance, and many individuals often find those visually unappealing.
 However, as an alternative, consider the use of a resin composite bonding treatments to fill in the cavity with a tooth-colored material that can seamlessly blend in with your natural smile.

 Do you still have lingering questions about dental bonding?
-Neal Vavra and our team at our dental office in Fontana, California are always here to help you take the steps to building a healthier you.
+Neal Vavra and Dr. Ricky Chung and our team at our dental office in Fontana, California are always here to help you take the steps to building a healthier you.
 You are welcome to call Palm Court Dental at 909-829-3994 to book an appointment with us to discuss your options for dental bonding.